 - Stress/ anxiety

 - Hormone imbalances

-Edible Health’s 100% hydrolysed collagen powder acts as a supplement, supporting the body with collagen production as natural production levels decrease.
-It is important to understand that the body will ultimately decide how to use any collagen that is consumed.
-For countless Edible Health customers, they take collagen powder to restore collagen in the skin, and achieve superb results.
-So many of our reviews refer to the smoothing of fine lines and wrinkles, and the return of a more vibrant, glowing complexion.
+Edible Health’s 100% hydrolysed collagen protein powder is designed to serve as a collagen supplement.
+It is, however, important to understand that the body will ultimately decide how to use any collagen that is consumed.
+For countless Edible Health customers, they take collagen powder to restore collagen protein in the skin, and achieve superb results.
+So many of our reviews about taking collagen for skin refer to the smoothing of fine lines and wrinkles, and the return of a more vibrant, glowing complexion.
 However, many customers report numerous other benefits too, which is all down to how the body decides to digest and assimilate this miracle molecule.